paulbakker/climbing/_posts/2020-12-31-year-in-review.markdown

 _Qiushi a few hours later...._

 Because it was four of us on the trip, we continued climbing the rest of the week.
-I was hoping to climbing my first 5.12a, and picked a 33 meter route Bolt From the Blue.
+I was hoping to climb my first 5.12a, and picked the 33 meter "Bolt From the Blue" route.
 After three sessions I came very close to sending, but ultimately didn't make it.
 It was such a fun route to try though!